Special Educational Need

 What to do if you feel your child has a problem Speak to your child’s class teacher.
 The teacher may then refer you to the SENCO who will explain the procedures in place in school to address your child’s needs.

-Designated person for SEN Mrs C Woodcock – (SENCO) Please feel free to make an appointment if you wish to discuss anything with her.
+Designated person for SEN Miss S Berry – (SENCO) Please feel free to make a telephone appointment if you wish to discuss anything with her.
 TEL: 01706 873123

 Special Educational Needs At St. Mary’s we are working in line with the new SEN Code of Practice, 2014.
 The school has a special needs register which records children who receive SEN Support and children who may require an EHC Plan (Education, Health and Care Plan).
 In addition, the school has a focus group of children who receive additional support to enable them to ‘catch up’.